fanx-dev/fanx/doc/ApiDiff.md

 The Depend class only support simple version constraint.

 ### Type Erasure ###
-The List.of and Func.returns are no longer available.
+The List.fits and Func.returns are no longer available.

 ### Map ###
 The Map.caseInsensitive and Map.ordered replaced by Orderedmap and CIMap.